-Students’ attention is drawn to the professional organisation BASES, and the resources it offers to students.
+Students’ attention is drawn to the professional organisation the British Association of Sport and Exercise Sciences (BASES) and the resources it offers to students.
 All laboratory work is undertaken to the published standards of BASES.

 Career, employability and opportunities for continuing professional development

 Currently, many of our graduates work with sports clubs/ teams either individually or as part of a multi - disciplinary science and medical team.
 Private sector employment is offered by health and fitness organisations, including those operating in healthcare leisure and fitness centres.
-Larger private companies and hotels, frequently offer sports and leisure facilities 'in house' and Sport and Exercise Scientists to oversee the facilities.
-Additional vocational training with the NHS now makes employment as a Clinical Scientist possible.
+Larger private companies and hotels, frequently offer sports and leisure facilities 'in house' and Sport and Exercise Scientists oversee the facilities.

 This degree will prepare you for a career in the scientific or commercial worlds, with many students choosing to work in the fitness industry.
 You'll receive general scientific training that will enable you to take on a wide variety of roles.
 Previous graduates have gone into careers such as sports therapy at AFC Wimbledon and holistic training at Educogym.
 Others have continued on to a PGCE, enabling them to work in education.